-Selectivity is one of the factors that defines a college.
-Students will often judge the quality of a school based on its admissions rate.
-While this is a reasonable way to assess schools in most cases, there are also some special circumstances that may result in extremely low acceptance rates at less academically demanding colleges.
+It's tempting to judge the quality of a school based on its admissions rate.
+Although this is a reasonable way to assess schools in most cases, there are some special circumstances that might result in extremely low acceptance rates at less academically demanding colleges.

-In this article, I'll go through a list of the most selective colleges in the United States, why they accept so few of their applicants, and how you can strategize to get in.
+In this article, I'll list the most selective colleges in the United States, tell you why they accept so few applicants, and provide you with some advice on how to apply successfully.

 What Are Selective Colleges, and Why Are They So Picky?

-Other colleges are extremely selective because they're looking for students who have excellent overall credentials, and they can only afford to take the most high-achieving individuals out of the huge applicant pools they attract.
+Other colleges are extremely selective because they're looking for students with excellent credentials overall, and they can only afford to take the most high-achieving individuals out of the huge applicant pool they attract.
 These schools represent an intersection of popularity and very high standards.
 This includes Ivy League schools and schools like Stanford and MIT.

 I'll go over the schools that fall into each of these categories in the next section.